 Achernar is the brighter of the two stars in the constellation Eridanus selected for use navigation.
 The other one is Acamar, Theta Eridani.
 The two are on the list of the 58 navigational stars, bright stars that have a special status in the field of celestial navigation because they are among the most recognizable stars in the sky.
 Achernar and Acamar are among the 18 southern navigational stars with a declination between 30° S and 90° S. Other stars in this group are Rigil Kentaurus, Hadar and Menkent in the constellation Centaurus, Fomalhaut in Piscis Austrinus, Canopus, Avior and Miaplacidus in Carina, Kaus Australis in Sagittarius, Alnair in Grus, Suhail in Vela, Atria in Triangulum Australe, Shaula in Scorpius, Ankaa in Phoenix, Peacock in Pavo, and Acrux and Gacrux in Crux.

 Even if most northern observers will never see Achernar, many know the star from one of the many works of fiction in which it has been used or mentioned.
-Notable uses include M. A. R. Barker’s Tékumel novels and games, Jack Vance’s novels The Killing Machine (1964) and The Eyes of the Overworld (1966), Edmond Hamilton’s Star Wolf (1967-1968) trilogy, and Joe Haldeman’s novel Mindbridge (1976).
+Notable uses include M. A. R. Barker’s Tékumel novels and games, Jack Vance’s novel The Eyes of the Overworld (1966), Edmond Hamilton’s Star Wolf (1967-1968) trilogy, and Joe Haldeman’s novel Mindbridge (1976).

 The name Achernar (pronunciation: /ˈeɪkərnɑːr/) comes from the Arabic phrase ākhir an-nahr, meaning “the end of the river.”
 The name was originally used for Theta Eridani, which now has the proper name Acamar, derived from the same phrase.
 Eridanus is one of the Greek constellations and, since the Greeks could not see Achernar, it was Acamar that marked the celestial river’s end.